Links on Android Authority may earn us a commission. Learn more.

 Add a card to Apple Pay on your Apple Watch

 There are two ways to go about adding a credit or debit card to Apple Pay on your Apple Watch, but they’re both uncomplicated and share similar steps.
-Be sure to have your payment card and iPhone ready, and to ensure that your card provider supports Apple Pay.
+Be sure to have your payment card and iPhone ready and ensure that your card provider supports Apple Pay.
 You may also need the official app for your bank or card company.

 - Open the Watch app on your iPhone.

 - Tap Wallet & Apple Pay.

 - If you’ve already added at least one card on another Apple device, tap it here and enter the card’s security codes.
 Otherwise, follow the next steps to enter a new card.

 - Tap Add Card.